livia360/Capstone_project/README.md

 Customer personality analysis is an interesting topic for companies.
 The dataset is from a competition on Kaggle and collected between 2012 and 2014.
-To practice and solve the binary classification problem, I have trained 5 machine learning models to this dataset to predict the customers’ response to the last 6th marketing campaign (accepting the offer or not) when we already have 5 campaigns.
+To practice and solve the binary classification problem, this notebook has 5 different machine learning models trained on this dataset, in order to predict the customers’ response to the last 6th marketing campaign (accepting the offer or not) when we already have 5 campaigns.

 The capstone project contains four parts: data cleaning, exploratory data analysis, preprocessing, final model selection and prediction.
-The data cleaning includes filling in null values, removing less useful features, and organizing the categories within the features.
-EDA is using visualization tools, like bar plots and histograms to look at the distribution of independent features and their relations to the dependent feature.
-The preprocessing session converts categorical varialbes into numeric variables.
-In the last training and modeling session, first, split data into train/test datasets, train and tune 5 different machine learning models, and then select the best model based on the metric ‘roc_auc” score, and predict the customers’ response.
+The data cleaning session includes filling in null values, removing less useful features, and organizing the categories within the features.
+A thorouhg EDA session includes visualization of bar plots and histograms to see the distribution of independent features and their relations to the dependent feature.
+The preprocessing session converts categorical varialbes into numeric variables using one-hot encode.
+In the last modeling session, different models are trained on scaled train/test datasets with hyperparamter tuning, and evaluated based on ‘roc_auc” score, and then the final model is selected and used to predict the customers’ response.

 # 2. Data Cleaning and Wrangling